 With so many young players at key positions, Texas' long-term future remains bright.
 But the Red River Blowout showed that one group of freshmen can't instantly plug the void that seemingly infiltrated Brown's program post-Colt McCoy.
 Things won't get any easier for the Texas defense in Week 7, as Oklahoma State's Brandon Weeden and Justin Blackmon come to town.

 But much like with Texas, many figured Florida could at least count on its talented young defense to remain competitive -- yet LSU quarterback Jarrett Lee lofted a 46-yard touchdown pass to Reuben Randle on the Tigers' second play from scrimmage.
-Following in Trent Richardson's footsteps, Spencer Ware and the Tigers ground out 238 rushing yards in
+Following in Trent Richardson's footsteps, Spencer Ware and the Tigers ground out 238 rushing yards in a 41-11 rout.

 "We've got to get better on the line of scrimmage," said Muschamp.
 "We wore out as the game went on."